 “Because no matter how much knowledge and technology you have, you will still need slaves to do the work for you the morning you replace the world!?
 Our bodies may have been artificially transformed, but our lives will always be our own!
 Life survives by the power of life… To live is to change… But you cannot change.
 You have only the plan that was built into you.
 Because you deny death.
 Speak the truth!
 We have no need for you.”
 (Hardcover Edition, Vol. 2, p.
 508)

-The Master responds to Nausicaä by asking her to imagine the days of despair during the Seven Days of Fire, a world where tens of billions of humans would do anything to survive in a damaged world with poisoned air, punishing sunlight, parched earth, and crippling disease.
-Having no time, they entrusted everything to the future.
-The Master admits that the crypt is a grave marker of the old world, but says that it also represents hope for the new and pure one.
+The Master responds to Nausicaä by asking her to imagine the days of despair during the Seven Days of Fire, a world where tens of billions of humans would do anything to survive in a damaged world with poisoned air, punishing sunlight, parched earth, and deadly diseases.
+Having no time and no hope, they entrusted everything to the future.
+The Master admits that the Crypt is a grave marker of the old world, but says that it also represents hope for a new and pure one.

-Nausicaä rejects this hope, believing it is no longer relevant in the present world.
-While she does not doubt that the people of the old age began their project out of idealism and desperation, the crypt’s inability to deviate from its original intention makes it a threat to life now.
-Nausicaä believes that to live is to suffer and grow, things that the static and pure Master of the Crypt knows nothing about.
+Nausicaä rejects this hope, believing it is no longer relevant.
+While she does not doubt that the people of the old age began their project out of idealism and desperation, the Crypt’s inability to deviate from its original intention makes it a threat to life now.
+Nausicaä believes that to live is to suffer and to change, things that the static and pure Master of the Crypt knows nothing about.

 The Master claims that unexpected problems can be addressed and corrected, and accuses Nausicaä of condemning the human race to extinction.
 It says that without the technologies within the crypt, current humans will succumb to an incurable hardening disease and will have no future.
 Nausicaä retorts that is for the planet to decide.
 The Master accuses her of nihilism, of nothingness.
 Nausicaä counters that the sympathy and love of the Ohmu were born from the depths of nothingness.